ahmedemaraengineer/deep_learning/README.md

 * pytorch
 * tensorflow

-in the first folder of basic implementations I have created some basic neural networks such as:
+In the first folder of basic implementations I have created some basic neural networks such as:
 * Fully Connected Neural Networks
 * Convolutions Neural Networks
 * Recurrent Neural Networks

+I have also implemented some well-known papers such as:
+* LeNet
+* VGG
+* Inception
+* ResNets